penumbra-zone/penumbra/docs/protocol/src/protocol/addresses_keys/addresses.md

 ### Short Address Form

 Addresses can be displayed in a short form.
-A short form of length $100$ bits (excludes the human-readable prefix) is recommended to mitigate address replacement attacks.
-The attacker's goal is to find a partially colliding prefix for any of $N$ addresses they have targeted.
+A short form of length $120$ bits (excludes the human-readable prefix) is recommended to mitigate address replacement attacks.
+The attacker's goal is to find a partially colliding prefix for any of $2^N$ addresses they have targeted.

 #### Untargeted attack